 Tasmania isn’t a particularly big state and its two biggest cities are only a little over 200 kilometres away from each other.
 But there are several routes you can take between the two, each with their own highlights.

 This post focuses on the Midland Highway (A1) route, which is the fastest way and most direct way between Hobart and Launceston and has plenty to see along the way.
+If you’d like to check out one of the scenic route options, I’ve also got a post covering the Tasman Highway route along Tasmania’s stunning east coast.

 The Midland Highway was initially built by convict labour in the early 1800s (obviously its been upgraded a few times since then!), so it is often also referred to as the Heritage Highway.
 It’s this convict history that makes this particular route so interesting.